bane-stealthium/gpubreach/README.md

 ### Debugging Tips

+1. As we corrupt the driver during artifact evaluation, the machine may become unstable or crash without the possibility for automatic restart.
+When this happens, we provide a out-of-band restart option.
+SSH into syslab and run the power cycle command.

+    ```bash
+    ssh eval2026@syslab.cs.toronto.edu

+    bash power_cycle_dolphin.sh
+    ```

-1. After out-of-band restart, due to voltage changes, we notice bit-flips will disappear for a while.
+2. After out-of-band restart, due to voltage changes, we notice bit-flips will disappear for a while.
 Whenever a restart happend, run the following to check for bit-flip:

    ```bash
    cd gpubreach